Algebraic elliptic cohomology theory and flops, I: Oriented cohomology

-For any $X\in \Sm_k$, Levine and Morel constructed a commutative graded ring $\Omega^*(X)$ as follows.
-Let $M(X)$ be the set of isomorphism classes of projective morphisms $f:Y\to X$ with $Y\in \Sm_k$. $M(X)$ becomes a monoid under the disjoint union.
-Let $M^*_+(X)$ be its group completion, graded by the relative codimension of the map $f:Y\to X$.
-Then $\Omega^*(X)$ is constructed as a quotient of $M^*_+(X)$ \cite[Lemma 2.5.11]{LM}.

-The following is a resum\'e of some of the main results from \cite{LM}. \begin{theorem}[Levine and Morel] Assume the base field $k$ has characteristic zero. \begin{enumerate}[i)] \item The assignment extends to define an oriented cohomology theory on $\Sm_k$, called algebraic cobordism. \item $\Omega^*$ is the universal oriented cohomology theory on $\Sm_k$. \item The canonical ring homomorphism $\Laz \to \Omega^*(k)$ induced by the formal group law $F_\Omega$ of the algebraic cobordism $\Omega^*$ is an isomorphism. \end{enumerate} \end{theorem}
+In case $k$ has characteristic zero, the universal oriented cohomology theory $\Omega^*$ has been constructed by Levine and Morel. \begin{theorem}[\hbox{\cite[Theorem 4.3.7, Theorem 7.1.3]{LM}}] Assume the base field $k$ has characteristic zero. \begin{enumerate}[i)] \item There is a universal oriented cohomology theory $\Omega^*$ on $\Sm_k$. \item The canonical ring homomorphism $\Laz \to \Omega^*(k)$ induced by the formal group law $F_\Omega$ of the algebraic cobordism $\Omega^*$ is an isomorphism. \end{enumerate} \end{theorem} For $k$ of characteristic zero and $A$ an oriented cohomology theory on $\Sm_k$, we let